viscloud/ff/cpp/README.md

 ## Building

-FilterForward requires Caffe and Tensorflow.
+FilterForward requires [Caffe](https://github.com/BVLC/caffe) (we use [Intel Caffe](https://github.com/intel/caffe) for our evaluation) and [Tensorflow](https://github.com/tensorflow/tensorflow).
 Install them using the instructions in their respective documentation.

 ```sh
 mkdir build